scala-network/DefyX/doc/design.md

 #### 2.6.1 Branch prediction

-Unfortunately, we haven't found a way how to utilize branch prediction in DefyX.
-Because DefyX is a consensus protocol, all the rules must be set out in advance, which includes the rules for branches.
+Unfortunately, we haven't found a way how to utilize branch prediction in RandomX.
+Because RandomX is a consensus protocol, all the rules must be set out in advance, which includes the rules for branches.
 Fully predictable branches cannot depend on the runtime value of any VM register (since register values are pseudorandom and unpredictable), so they would have to be static and therefore easily optimizable by specialized hardware.

 #### 2.6.2 CBRANCH instruction

-DefyX therefore uses random branches with a jump probability of 1/256 and branch condition that depends on an integer register value.
+RandomX therefore uses random branches with a jump probability of 1/256 and branch condition that depends on an integer register value.
 These branches will be predicted as "not taken" by the CPU.
 Such branches are "free" in most CPU designs unless they are taken.
 While this doesn't take advantage of the branch predictors, speculative designs will see a significant performance boost compared to non-speculative branch handling - see Appendix B for more information.

-The branching conditions and jump targets are chosen in such way that infinite loops in DefyX code are impossible because the register controlling the branch will never be modified in the repeated code block.
+The branching conditions and jump targets are chosen in such way that infinite loops in RandomX code are impossible because the register controlling the branch will never be modified in the repeated code block.
 Each CBRANCH instruction can jump up to twice in a row.
 Handling CBRANCH using predicated execution [[22](https://en.wikipedia.org/wiki/Predication_(computer_architecture))] is impractical because the branch is not taken most of the time.

 ### 2.7 Instruction-level parallelism